July Weather in Austin Texas, United States

-The average hourly wind speed in Austin is essentially constant during July, remaining within 0.1 miles per hour of 4.9 miles per hour over the course of the month.
+The average hourly wind speed in Austin is gradually decreasing during July, decreasing from 9.2 miles per hour to 8.7 miles per hour over the course of the month.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy in Austin is essentially constant during July, remaining within 0.1 kWh of 6.8 kWh throughout.

 Average Daily Incident Shortwave Solar Energy in July in Austin